TBDA-Classes/2025G2/docs/sql_data/queries.md

 ## OPERATING MODES ##

-### OQ1: Query to know the duration of each operating mode
+### OQ1: Query to know the duration of each operating mode (not counted per day, units: seconds)

 ```sql
 WITH RegistrosOrdenados AS (